kaizdev/employee-creator/README.md

 -   updated front end to get retrieve the employmentTypes and employmentHours from the end points and dynamically populate the selections on the Employee Form
 -   Added additional tests for creating and updating employees
 -   Replaced boiler code with lombok

+### 18/10/2023 - Hosted the full stack application on Render

+-   Hosted application on Render.
+End point for backend is https://employee-creator.onrender.com/
+-   Updated CORS and front end code to enable hosted domain
+-   Docker build for the backend

 ---